zmixnyc/manual/PluginDevelopmentTutorial.md

 ## Prerequisites

 - Familiarity with C++, although creating Rack plugins is a great way to learn programming and C++.
+Rack plugins are written in [C++11](https://en.cppreference.com/w/cpp/11).
 - Familiarity with navigating the command line (`cd`, `ls`, etc).
 - Familiarity with modular synthesizers.
 [Digital signal processing (DSP)](DSP.html) knowledge is only required if creating sound generators and processors.
 - Download and install [VCV Rack](https://vcvrack.com/Rack.html).